 - Now, consumers recognize that grocers are gathering information about their previous purchases and search history.
-They expect them to use that information to provide better shopping experience.
+They expect them to use that information to provide a better shopping experience.

 Chief Challenges Facing by the Small Retailers

-The consumer needs are changing gradually.
+Consumer needs are changing gradually.
 With the changing requirements, online retail companies are facing seven major challenges today.

-- Managing effective communication system with consumers: Customers always have thousands of enquiries regarding the product, shipping status, shipping charges, delivery time, delivery person’s details and many other things.
+- Managing effective communication system with consumers: Customers always have thousands of inquiries regarding the product, shipping status, shipping charges, delivery time, delivery person’s details and many other things.
 Especially for the online grocery stores, where the products are expected to be delivered as soon as possible, it is necessary to build a strong communication system among customer service, delivery boys and the consumers.

-- Managing a positive online profile – By its very nature, the online consumers are more likely to be aware of their products and purchases.
+- Managing a positive online profile – By its very nature, online consumers are more likely to be aware of their products and purchases.
 This means that small or large businesses need to cover their online media category and product interests.
-This helps business to really focus on creating new user accounts for their businesses.
+This helps businesses to really focus on creating new user accounts for their businesses.

 - Managing the online enquiries – as the grocery store will drive regular purchases, you need to make sure that you are handling online enquiries regularly.
 This helps cultivate regular online purchases and definite buying habits.

 - Difficulty to penetrate in small towns: In small towns, people are not yet accustomed to online grocery stores.
-They are used to traditional food and beverage shopping and have major trust issues with online delivery policy.
+They are used to traditional food and beverage shopping and have major trust issues with the online delivery policy.

-- Discovering the loyalty Factor: Gaining customer loyalty is one of the critical challenges of small online grocery business.
+- Discovering the loyalty Factor: Gaining customer loyalty is one of the critical challenges of the small online grocery business.
 The retailers offer rebates, special coupons, free shipping and discounts as incentives to consumers.
 However, the consumers keep shifting from one app to another to find out better deals.

 - Balancing the discounts and profitability aspects – The online stores could positively repel the customers by following the wrong pricing dynamics.
 You need to understand and create an accurate customer profile to buy the products at the right discount.

 - Tracking the buying pattern of consumers: It is difficult to track and understand the customer’s buying pattern, by analyzing purchasing history of each customer.
-Unless you can understand the consumer’s buying behavior, you cannot able to provide the personalized service and offers.
+Unless you can understand the consumer’s buying behavior, you cannot able to provide personalized service and offers.